El Sol y La Luna - Celestial

 MATERIAL: These earrings are made of polymer clay with ethically sourced mica powder and sealed with matte glaze.
 The earring stud is gold plated and the earring comes with a plastic earnut.
 The earrings are 2 1/4 inches in length.

-These earrings are ready to ship!
-Please allow 5-7 days for processing.
+These earrings are made to order, please allow 10 - 14 days for processing.
 If you are also ordering wire hoop earrings, please allow 2-3 weeks for processing so that your items will ship together.

 Buying a Gift?